Call or Text Us Now! 845 244 4888

 Use B-Rolls When Shooting Your Footage

-If you’re looking for a quick, effective way to make your final cut more exciting, adding a b-roll, or extra shots can definitely help.
+If you’re looking for a quick, effective way to make your final cut more exciting, adding a b-roll, or extra shots, can definitely help.

 Also, throwing in some B-roll is such an excellent video editing technique for cutting out the unwanted bits you have from the A-roll.

-Tip # 5.
+Tip #5.
 Select the Perfect Music and Sound Effects

-However, background music and sound effects are elements that are often overlooked by editors.
-In fact, it can make all the difference and create a significant impact on the quality of the video.
+In fact, it can make all the difference and significantly impact the quality of the video.

 Leveling Background Music

-Relevant background music emphasizes what’s on the screen and is used to indicate mood.
 It makes it easier for you to evoke the viewers’ emotions.
 Therefore, it elevates your video dramatically.

 Make sure the background music is slightly quieter (the appropriate range is approx. 40 decibels) than your narration (approx. 64 decibels).